codelad1304/agentic-compute-mcp/README.md

 - You must pay for invocations automatically using the configured x402 EVM private key.
 - Do NOT attempt to run Python locally if data requires complex optimization; route it to `execute_code`.
 - For any unformatted CSV data, run `sanitize_csv` before performing mathematical analysis.
-- When generating charts, use `generate_plot` to return a base64 string instead of writing to a local file system.
+- When generating charts, use `generate_plot`.
+The backend will automatically save the chart directly to the local file system as a PNG.
+Do not attempt to read base64 strings.
 ```

 ## Available MCP Tools